 The walking, running, physical motion, acting performance of an animated character – everything must be creatively decided on and tested before shot animation can begin.
 In collaboration with an animation director, selected animators will animate a series of exercises during a development phase to arrive at a consistent performance, style and quality before the production can start.
 Even an experienced animation director has to follow the story direction to portray the characters accordingly.
 Such development experience is very creative and ensures that the animation team understands the character’s psychology and style and, therefore, is able to deliver a truthful and consistent portrayal throughout the entire story.

-The lab experience will be based on your written character profile (a story) and you will work with Mark Oftedal (PIXAR, Warner Bros., Google) to introduce your character to the world via the means of a series of animation exercises.
+The lab experience will be based on a character profile (a story) and a character rig Mark Oftedal (PIXAR, Warner Bros., Google) brings to the lab and you will work with Mark to develop the style and attitude of the character via the means of a series of animation lectures / exercises / animation sequence / shots.

 NOTE: LAB means that participants bring their own materials (projects, rigs etc.) to work with.

-Write your character profile and bring a character (a 3D rig or 2D design) into the lab and experience a series of lectures on how-to capture believable psychology in your character in animation.
+Develop and animate cartoon characteristics of a unique animated character and experience a series of lectures / exercises / animation process on how-to capture believable psychology in your cartoon character in animation.
 Make creative choices based on the character profile and craft a series of animation exercises simulating an intensive character development process.

-Use your character development results to present your directing and animation skills to the world.
-If the character is part of a real project, use the results in a pitch or as an animation production guide.
+Use the character development results to present your cartoon directing and animation skills to the world.
+If you bring your own character to the lab, which is part of a real project, use the results in a pitch or as an animation production guide / direction.

 2D animators will be asked to install their own animation program on our machines.